apccontrol-eng/apc/README.md

 ```math
 X = TP^{T} (+ E)
 ```
-In rank-1 terms we solve the scores T and loadings P separately and deflate X either to the full column space or just to get e.g. the first to principal components.
+In rank-1 terms we solve the scores T and loadings P separately and deflate X either to the full column space or just to get e.g. the first two principal components.

 ```math
 X=tp^{T}